Youth Suicide Prevention

 What Can Parents Do to Prevent Youth Suicide?

 There are several things that parents can do to prevent youth suicides.
-Some of these are general in nature whilst others are more specific.
+Some of these are general in nature while others are more specific.

 Form a Good Relationship with your Youth